bmatthias/config-builder/README.md

 #####3.2 Transform it to any object or a collection
 Fields don't have to be Strings.
 You can configure collection fields or even any type you wish (or a collection of that type).

 Some simple transformers are included, so the String can be used as an integer, or a boolean value.
-All you have to do is specify a @TypeTransformers({StringToInteger.class}) annotation, and it will work.
+All you have to do is specify a @TypeTransformers({StringToIntegerTransformer.class}) annotation, and it will work.

 If you need more complex transformers, you can also implement your own by inheriting from the ITypeTransformer interface.